MENU

 The Dr. J. Clayton Baum Chemistry Award

-Matthew Pensenstadler, Department of Biomedical and Chemical Engineering and Sciences
+Jaden Howell, Department of Chemistry and Chemical Engineering

 Dr. Baum joined Florida Tech in 1979 and served on the Chemistry faculty for 37 years.
 He was an outstanding teacher of physical chemistry, published over 40 peer-reviewed papers, and obtained over $1M in research funding.
 He served on many university committees including the Faculty Senate, the Curriculum Committee, and the Library Committee; he was an expert at maintaining instrumentation; and he was a friend and mentor to all.
 These qualities led alumni, students, and friends to establish the J Clayton Baum Scholarship in 2007.